 - This is NOT a recommendation to routinely mix vaccines.

-This is based on guidance in the UK Green Book, chapter 14a.
+This is based on guidance in the UK Green Book, chapter 14a (PDF)

 What is in the COVID-19 vaccines?

-Maybe it is better to start by saying that none of the COVID vaccines in the UK contain any live viruses.
+None of the COVID vaccines in the UK contain live viruses.
 There is no risk of catching coronavirus from the vaccine.

 Vaccines also include other ingredients that help the vaccine work.
 For example the Pfizer vaccine contains traces of sodium and potassium.
 This is sufficiently low to still be called sodium-free and potassium-free.

 It also contains sucrose and this, together with all other ingredients, is listed on the patient leaflet that you get before the injection.
-This is also online now if you want to check first (see further information in the final question).
+This is also online now if you want to check first (see further information in the final question linked below).

 Are animal products in the vaccines?
 Are they Halal and Kosher?